wwivbbs/docs/docs/waiting_for_callers.md

 **Capture flag**
 This flag appears when the sysophas toggled the global capture with Shift|F1.

-**Alert Flag**
-This flag appears when the sysop haspressed F6 to be informed when the caller hangs up.
-WhenAlert has been toggled on, the computer will beep after thecurrent user logs off, and will not return to WFC so thatthe sysop can log on locally.

 **Comm Disabled flag**
 This flag appears when thesysop has pressed F3 to prevent the caller from typing.